ut-ras/robotticelli/blog_post.md

 So, how do we use this coordinate change to calculate how we need to pull the motors?
 Run get_rope_lengths(x,y) on both the current position and the target.
 Or, if we store our current rope lengths as a state, just on the target.
 Regardless, if we know how much rope we <i>currently</i> have out and how much rope we <i>will</i> have out when we are at our final position, we can just let in or out  rope accordingly to meet these goals.

+Here is some code utilizing our past two functions to do just that.

 ```python
 def get_rope_length_change(x, y, goal_x, goal_y):
    '''